pcdshub/ADS-IOC-Reference/README.md

-# ADS IOC example
+# ADS IOC Reference

-An example ADS-based IOC with a paired TwinCAT3 solution.
+This repository is for documenting the acceptable records to be used with the ADS IOC.
+This repository comes packaged with an IOC and TwinCAT3 project and should work out-of-the-box.

+It should be kept closely aligned with [ADS-IOC-Example](https://github.com/pcdshub/ADS-IOC-Example)

 All IOC adoption work was completed by mcbrowne and the [ESS](https://europeanspallationsource.se/).